Occasional stress-related pimples

 - Sugars (including simple carbohydrates) produce more insulin.
 An increase in insulin leads to an increase in androgens.
 An increase in androgens leads to an increase in sebum and potentially acne or pimples.

-On the other hand, you should avoid foods that can aggravate acne such as cow's milk, processed or fried foods, sugar and chocolate.
+Conversely, foods that can worsen acne, such as cow's milk, processed or fried foods, sugar, and chocolate, should be avoided.

 Lifestyle

-Stress management is another key element of health and healthy skin.
-Incorporate breathing exercises into your life, even if it’s just a few minutes a day.
-Yoga is a great way to combine physical and breathing exercises.
-In case of prolonged periods of stress, our Skin & Stress food supplement , rich in antioxidants and magnesium, is a valuable support.
+Stress management is another key component of health and healthy skin.
+Incorporate breathing exercises into your life, even if it's just for a few minutes a day.
+Yoga is an excellent way to combine physical and breathing exercises.
+During prolonged periods of stress, our Skin & Stress food supplement, rich in antioxidants and magnesium, is valuable support.

 Improve your sleep and take time to relax.
 Stress is an aggravating factor for acne, and many people suffer from stress without recognizing the symptoms.